Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: The Euler equations with gravity

 where $R$ denotes the gas constant, $b$ the covolume, $r_1,r_2 \in \mathbb{R}$ are parameters, and $\mathfrak{u}(\tau)$ is a function specific to each EOS.
 The function $a(T)$ defines an attraction term, and $c_v$ is the heat capacity at constant volume.
-It depends on the temperature and the specific volume, as follows
+It depends on the temperature and the specific volume as follows

 where $c_v^0$ is a constant.
-The gas constant $R$ is connected to the ratio of specific heats $\gamma$ by $R = (\gamma - 1) c_v$.
+The gas constant $R$ is connected to the ratio of specific heats $\gamma$ by the relation $R = (\gamma - 1) c_v$.
 Depending on the definition of the free parameters and functions, one obtains different known equations of state, such as the ideal gas law, van-der-Waals (\vdW) EOS \cite{VanDerWaals1873,Toro2009}, Redlich-Kwong (\RedKwo) EOS \cite{Redlich1949} or the Peng-Robinson (\PenRob) EOS \cite{Peng1976}.
 The details of the free parameters and functions are given in \cref{tab:EOS}.
-Moreover, the corresponding (mathematical) entropy definition reads
+Moreover, the corresponding {specific entropy} definition reads

-Note that, in the numerical scheme, the entropy is required to be given in terms of $\tau$ and $e$.
+Note that, in the numerical scheme, the {specific entropy} is required to be given in terms of~$\tau$ and~$e$.
 It can be recovered analytically using \eqref{eq:def.entropy} and the temperature formulas given in \cref{tab:EOS_temperature}.
 However, $e(\tau,s)$ is also required by the numerical scheme.
-Unfortunately, recovering the internal energy in terms of $\tau$ and $s$ involves solving a nonlinear equation, which is done numerically by employing Newton's method (except in the \ideal and \vdW cases, where a closed form is available).
+Unfortunately, recovering the internal energy in terms of $\tau$ and $s$ involves solving a nonlinear equation, which is done numerically by employing Newton's method (except in the \ideal and \vdW cases, where a closed form is available). {Typically, Newton's method takes between $4$ and~$8$ iterations to reach a precision of $10^{-14}$.}

-Further, we will consider two tabulated EOS from the \texttt{CoolProp} library \cite{CoolProp}, which contains the thermodynamic description of pure and pseudo-pure fluids and mixtures.
-As examples in the numerical experiments, we choose the IAPWS-95 formulation for water~\cite{WagPru2002}, as well as the EOS for methane \cite{SetWag1991}, both included in the \texttt{CoolProp} library.
+Further, we consider two tabulated EOS from the \texttt{CoolProp} library \cite{CoolProp}, which contains the thermodynamic description of pure and pseudo-pure fluids and mixtures.
+As examples in the numerical experiments, we choose the IAPWS-95 formulation for water~\cite{WagPru2002}, as well as the EOS for methane~\cite{SetWag1991}.